1. Make your website amazing

 It is essential to know who is visiting your website and what they are doing on there.
-SEOmoz actually has a nice feature for doing this, but the basics for doing website analytics is well covered in Google Analytics.
+SEOmoz has a nice feature for doing this, but the basics for doing website analytics are well covered in Google Analytics.
 This keeps track of your visitors.
 It also shows you how long they spend on each page, where they came from, and what device they were using when they came to your page.
-It really is a great tool and it’s free.
-All you have to do is put a code on your site and Google does the rest.
+It is a great tool, and it’s free.
+You only have to put a code on your site, and Google does the rest.
 Make sure to use the settings to hide results from your personal IP address.
-That way you don’t count as a visitor every time you go to your own site.
+That way, you don’t count as a visitor every time you visit your site.
 Make sure to check your analytics every day and optimize your website based on what you have learned by your visitor’s behaviors.

 6. PPC (pay-per-click)

 While SEO and blogs are improving your number of visitors, you still need to drive more traffic to your site.
 It’s time to spend those advertising dollars.
-If you have created a great website with great content and great video, this part should really convert visitors into customers.
+If you have created a great website with great content and video, this part should convert visitors into customers.
 Do not start doing this until you are ready with your website and all the elements are in place.
 Make sure you get feedback about your site, your video, and your content from anyone you can.
 It doesn’t make sense to advertise with PPC if the visitors will just click away because of a bad experience.
-There are 3 different PPC’s that have had success in my experience.
+Three different PPCs have had success, in my experience.

-Depending on the keywords you are competing for, you can spend from $.50 per click to $20 per click and even higher.
+Depending on your competing keywords, you can spend from $.50 per click to $20 or even higher.
 You have to figure out what each visitor is worth to you.
 Go to YouTube and watch videos on how to figure this out.
 Then you can make smart decisions on what keywords to bid on and how much you should spend each day to get the most results.

 Facebook Ad: Another option for PPC is Facebook ads.
 Again, you will be charged for clicks and you can set your daily budget here.
 But it is less effective than Google PPC.
-It is, however, cheaper and I know some people have had great results.
-On Facebook, you can target people by age, interests, and even relationship status.
+It is, however, cheaper, and I know some people have had great results.
+You can target people by age, interests, and even relationship status on Facebook.
 That’s something you can’t do with Google.

 LinkedIn Ad: The PPC at LinkedIn is pretty interesting.
 You can target people by job titles.
 For example, the people that will hire my company usually work in the marketing department.
 So I can target job titles like ‘marketing director’.
 In my experience, this has the least click through rate compared to Google and Facebook, but it is a different method.

-7. Utilize a landing page and opt-in a form:
+7. Utilize a landing page and opt-in for a form:

 Opt-in forms are also essential on the landing page.
-Most of your visitors may not buy from you now, but they may want to later.
+Most visitors may not buy from you now but want to later.
 By creating a landing page with an opt-in form, you can capture their information and follow up.
-Otherwise, that visitor may never hear from you again and the money you spent on their click is wasted.
-Again, bounce landing pages are great for this as they have several lead capture forms.
-Here is the example of the landing page I’m currently using.
+Otherwise, that visitor may never hear from you again, and the money you spent on their click is wasted.
+Furthermore, bounce landing pages are great for this as they have several lead capture forms.
+Here is an example of the landing page I’m currently using.
 I also have an eBook so people may be more inclined to give their email in exchange for the book so I can provide them more information about the product.

 8. Don’t forget Social Media